jdputsch/confluence-space-user-management/README.txt

 To generate an Eclipse project: mvn eclipse:eclipse

+To build in Netbeans:
+mvn netbeans-freeform:generate-netbeans-project
-To build in Netbeans try Mevenide Netbeans for Maven 2 at http://mevenide.codehaus.org/m2-site/index.html
+or try the nbm plugin or Mevenide Netbeans for Maven 2 at http://mevenide.codehaus.org/m2-site/index.html